ucd-plse/On-the-Reproducibility/README.md

 - **[Option 4]** Download the Docker image from Zenodo archive.

-    1. Download the Docker image from Zenodo archive.
+    1. Download the Docker image from Zenodo archive (33 GB).
         ``` sh
         wget  [pending]
         ```